 One of our favorite looks is this: relaxed hair with tiny braids hidden throughout the lengths.
 Again, it's a style that even the most novice of braiders can easily accomplish.
 Just choose where you want your braid to sit (ensuring they start in the bottom half of your hair) and braid down.
 Tie off with a clear elastic and voilà.
 You have easy, fuss-free summer hair.

 Next, we have the braided bun.
 No matter if you wear it high on your head like a top knot or low at the nape of your neck, it's a chic twist on a classic chignon.
-It's fairly easy to do too, if only you have a steady hand and some hairpins nearby.
-Start with a normal braid, and then wrap it around its base, securing with hair pins as you go.
-We like to add an anti-humidity hair product to our strands before we create this style to keep it looking smooth and shiny.
+It's fairly easy to do, too, if only you have a steady hand and some hairpins nearby.
+Start with a normal braid, and then wrap it around its base, securing with hairpins as you go.
+We like to add an anti-humidity hair product to our strands before creating this style to keep it looking smooth and shiny.

 This corset braid is jaw-droppingly gorgeous.
 It's definitely advanced, though, especially if you've just mastered the traditional French braid.
 Watch this video to see a step-by-step demonstration.
 Oh, and don't forget to keep with the wet-look trend.
 We don't think it's going anywhere in summer 2018.

 Next, we have this inverted waterfall crown braid.
 We like how it's positioned perfectly along the hairline, with breezy pieces staying free to frame the face at the front.
 We also appreciate how it looks sporty and modern, thanks to the low pony at the back.
 It's chic and cool and far from an "I just came from a renaissance fair" look.

 Click Play for the Perfect, Simple Fishtail Braid Tutorial